charu1711/codeengine/README.md

-# CodeLabs - A Search Engine Based on DSA Problems
+# CodeEngine - A Search Engine Based on DSA Problems

 [Visit](http://codeengine.us-east-1.elasticbeanstalk.com/)

 ## Description

-CodeLabs is a Search Engine where users can search for a DSA Problem.
+CodeEngine is a Search Engine where users can search for a DSA Problem.
 Even if a User makes a mistake while typing he/she can fetch appropriate top 6 results matching his/her request.

 ## Features